 The University is obligated to prohibit and respond to sexual harassment and violence.
 When the University learns of sexual harassment or violence, it must also take reasonable steps to eliminate the behavior and prevent its recurrence.
 In addition, the University must make efforts to remedy the effects of sexual harassment or violence.

-Consistent with Title IX and the Campus SaVE Act, Drake University has adopted the Sexual and Interpersonal Misconduct Policy policy to prohibit sexual harassment and sexual violence, as well as other related types of interpersonal misconduct.
+Consistent with Title IX and the Clery Act, Drake University has adopted the Sexual and Interpersonal Misconduct Policy policy to prohibit sexual harassment and sexual violence, as well as other related types of interpersonal misconduct.
 Drake’s policy covers all students, employees, and third parties whose actions affect the University’s educational and working environment, regardless of sex, sexual orientation, or gender identity.
 The policy also covers conduct both on and off campus that affects the University environment or mission.

 Drake offers staff and resources to support those who experience sexual and interpersonal misconduct as well as reporting, investigation, and adjudication processes to address complaints.
 Prevention and education including bystander intervention are available through staff as well as student groups on campus.